DataIntellectTech/q-REST/README.md

     server.ssl.key-alias=tomcat

 ##### Authentication
-The rest service uses basic authentication and is using a single username and password which are configured in the `application.properties` file:
+The q-REST service uses basic authentication and is using a single username and password which are configured in the `application.properties` file:

     basic.authentication.user=user
     basic.authentication.password=pass